seth586/guides/OpenWRT/security/3_keys.md

 root@OpenWrt:~# /etc/init.d/dropbear stop
 root@OpenWrt:~# opkg remove dropbear
 ```
 Stop the LUCI web interface, it is not required for your router to perform its functions.
-If you want to change router settings, then SSH in and start the web-ui, make your adjustments, then stop the web-ui.
 ```
-/etc/init.d/uhttpd stop
+root@OpenWrt:~# /etc/init.d/uhttpd stop
 ```
-Start the LUCI web interface:
+If you want to change router settings, then SSH in and start the web-ui, make your adjustments, then stop the web-ui:
 ```
-/etc/init.d/uhttpd start
+root@OpenWrt:~# /etc/init.d/uhttpd start
 ```

 ### Step 6: Disable SSH password authentication on FreeNAS